Are you thinking about taking out an installment loan?

 While you want to make sure you can manage the interest on loan repayments, it isn’t the only thing to look at.
 How your lender calculates the compound interest will also have a role in the total amount payable.
 You want to check whether it’s calculated daily, monthly, bi-yearly or yearly.

 Compound interest is the interest that is added to the previous interest you’re charged.
-It is the norm that lenders will tell you the total sum of interest payable on the life of the loan.
+It is the norm that lenders will tell you the total sum of interest payable on the life of the no credit check loan.
 You want to pay attention to this as you review your quotes.

 Here is an example: You take out a loan for $10,000 on a 5-year term and the interest rate is 8%.
 Here are the actual repayment figures.